ucmo-cs/GitWorkshop/Workshop.md

 Change to file system location of your choice
 ...so we can make directory for today
-Note, Mac Terminal will open to your home directory which is located in the directory /Users/username
+Note, Mac Terminal will open to your home directory which is located in the directory /Users/username.
-Note, Windows Git Bash will open to your home directory C:\Users\username
+Note, Windows Git Bash will open to your home directory C:\Users\username.
 ```
 $ mkdir git-hands-on
 $ cd git-hands-on